 Upon program completion, participants will receive NCCER Core Curriculum: Introductory Craft Skills, Construction Safety, and OSHA-10 certifications.

 Program completers can choose to enter the workforce, begin an apprenticeship program, or continue their education.

 This program is designed for individuals who want to explore the construction trades.

-Participants must be 18 years of age and interested in working in the construction trades.
+Must be 17+ years of age and interested in working in the construction trades.

 For more information about the program contact the workforce development coordinator or complete the form below.